-A decrease in ejection fraction during exercise should not be used as the only indication for AVR in asymptomatic patients with normal LV systolic function at rest, because the exercise ejection fraction response is multifactorial, and the strength of evidence is limited.
+A decrease in ejection fraction during exercise should not be used as the only indication for AVR in asymptomatic patients with normal LV systolic function at rest, because the exercise ejection fraction response is multifactorial, and greater in surgical centers with established expertise in repair of the aortic root and ascending aorta (344).
+Aortic root and ascending aorta dilation in patients with bicuspid aortic valves is discussed in greater detail in Section 3.3.

+the strength of evidence is limited.
 The ejection fraction response to exercise has not proved to have independent prognostic value in patients undergoing surgery (254).
 The change in ejection fraction with exercise is a relatively nonspecific response related to both severity of volume load (271,296,300,301) and exercise-induced changes in preload and peripheral resistance (280) that develop early in the natural history of AR.
 AVR should also not be recommended in asymptomatic patients with normal systolic function merely because of evidence of LV dilatation as long as the dilatation is not severe (end-diastolic dimension less than 75 mm or end-systolic dimension less than 55 mm).